 - Very in B vitamins, especially B6 and B12

-- Good for your immune system
+- supportive of the immune system